vidaldid-rte/dynawo-large-scale-validation/README.md

 ## Main directories

+  * `commons`: various utilities that can be used to use the package.

-  * `doc`: documents about the validation procedures, how to perform disconnections in Dynawo & Astre, how to match network components in the two, etc.
+  * `doc`: documents to assist in the package installation process.

-  * `contingency_validations`: scripts to enumerate items (loads, gens, etc.) and perform contingencies in order to compare results in Dynawo vs Astre.

-  * `graph_utils`: utilities to graph results and aid comparisons.

-  * `xml_utils`: simple utilities to list network components, etc.
+  * `dynaflow`: folder that contains the main code for Dynaflow simulator comparison and analysis.

+  * `dynawaltz`: folder that contains the main code for Dynawaltz simulator comparison and analysis.

+  * `lauchers`: executables used throughout the development of the project.